fhemberger/nomad-demo/README.md

    ```

 3. <strong id="etc-hosts">Configure host names for all services:</strong>
-   On your machine, add the following lines to your `/etc/hosts`.
+   Add the following lines to `/etc/hosts` on your machine.
 If you changed the IP range before in your `Vagrantfile`, make sure to adjust it here as well:

    ```
    192.168.56.20 traefik.demo